-The Electricity Ten Year Statement (ETYS) is the ESO’s view of future transmission requirements and the capability of Great Britain’s National Electricity Transmission System (NETS) over the next 10 years.
+The Electricity Ten Year Statement (ETYS) is the ESO’s view of future transmission requirements and the capability of Great Britain’s National Electricity Transmission System (NETS) over the next ten years.

 The ETYS is important in helping us to understand where investment and development is needed to help us achieve our zero-carbon ambition.
-ETYS 2022’s key messages explain some of the most pressing issues we see on the NETS as we drive towards net zero.
+Our key messages explain the key system need insights from our analysis of the latest Future Energy Scenarios.

 About the ETYS